ncsa/ncsa_system_documentation/docs/source/allocations/group-mgmt.rst

       :alt: Savannah group management tool with the general info tab selected and the view/modify group maintainers button highlighted.
       :width: 750

 #.
-Under **Maintainers**, enter the name or NCSA account of person you want to make a delegate, and click **Add Maintainer**.
+Under **Maintainers**, enter the name or NCSA account of person you want to make a delegate and click **Add Maintainer**.

-   Anyone you add in this maintainer set will have full permissions to manage the group membership and invites until they are removed by the **group owner**.
+   Anyone you add to this maintainer list will have full permissions to manage the group's membership and invites until they are removed by the **group owner**.

    .. image:: ../images/allocations/savannah-maintainers.png
       :alt: Savannah group management tool with the add person field highlighted under maintainers.